scottish-government-design-system/designsystem.gov.scot/styles/typography/index.md

 We write headings with a capital letter at the start.
 The only difference is we do not use full stops.
 This is the most popular way of writing headings online and is known as 'sentence case'.

-{% include example-frame.html name="headings" %}
+{% include example-frame.html title="Heading example" name="headings" %}

 ### Heading with captions

 A caption is a piece of text above a page’s title.
 It shows when a heading is part of a larger section or group.
 For example mygov.scot uses a heading and caption on the 'guide' format.

-{% include example-frame.html name="header-caption" %}
+{% include example-frame.html title="Heading example with caption" name="header-caption" %}

 You can see how to implement this on the [page header](/components/page-header/) component.